 Section 7-14.
 Annual Audit.
 The accounts of the town shall be audited annually in accordance with the Connecticut General Statutes.
 The Board of Finance shall select an independent public accountant, approved by the State Office of Policy and Management or successor agency, to make the audit.
 If a new auditor is selected, his name must be filed with the State Office of Policy and Management or successor agency at least ninety (90) days before the end of the fiscal year.
 Certified copies of the audit report must be filed with the Town Clerk, the Council and the Board of Finance within six (6) months after the close of the fiscal year, unless an extension of time is granted by the State Office of Policy and Management or successor agency.

 Section 7-15.
 Annual Town Report.
-The Manager must prepare and publish for distribution an annual town report which must include the following: (1) Comments and recommendations of the auditor, general purpose financial statements and the notes to the financial statements (2) Annual report of Collector of Revenue in detail as required by law, and (3) All appropriate annual reports by boards, commissions, committees, and elected or appointed officials which are submitted by a date specified by the Manager.
+The Manager must prepare and publish for distribution an annual town report which must include the following: (1) Comments and recommendations of the auditor, general purpose financial statements and the notes to the financial statements and the (2) Annual report of Collector of Revenue in detail as required by law.

 CHAPTER 8 –APPOINTIVE BOARDS AND COMMISSIONS - GENERALLY